Adriskk/rps-game-page/README.md

 ## Setup

-To setup python - head into the config file and paste your full path to the interpreter
+To setup python - head into the config file located at dir config/config.ini and paste your full path to the interpreter

 ```ini